jramirezl/forecast/README.md

 Chosen Springboot framework for the solution.
 Added the credentials received from ``openweathermap`` to the the file applicaction.yml

-Once it was choosen springboot,  tried to understand de API offered by: ``openweathermap`` Used some online tools to generate teh classes from the JSON received by the ``openweathermap`` API.
+Once it was choosen springboot,  tried to understand de API offered by: ``openweathermap`` Used some online tools to generate the classes from the JSON received by the ``openweathermap`` API.

 Tested using: ``London`` as parameter.